-Dr Williams co-authored Anselm (Great Medieval Thinkers, Oxford U P, 2009), edited The Cambridge Companion to Duns Scotus (2003) and Thomas Aquinas: Disputed Questions on the Virtues (2005), and translated Augustine's On Free Choice of the Will (1993) and Anselm: Basic Writings (2007).
+Dr Williams co-authored Anselm (Great Medieval Thinkers, Oxford U P, 2009), edited The Cambridge Companion to Duns Scotus (2003) and Thomas Aquinas: Disputed Questions on the Virtues (2005), co-edited Philosophy in the Middle Ages (Hackett, 2010), and translated Augustine's On Free Choice of the Will (1993) and Anselm: Basic Writings (2007).
 He has contributed essays to the Cambridge Companions to Augustine, Anselm, Abelard, and Medieval Philosophy, and to the Cambridge History of Medieval Philosophy.
 His articles have appeared in journals such as Anglican Theological Review, Modern Theology, Philosophy and Literature, Apeiron, Faith and Philosophy, Journal of the History of Philosophy, and Archiv für Geschichte der Philosophie.
 He is a subject editor for medieval philosophy for the Stanford Encyclopedia of Philosophy.
-In 2007 he recorded a course, Reason and Faith: Philosophy in the Middle Ages, for The Teaching Company.
+In 2007 he recorded a course, Reason and Faith: Philosophy in the Middle Ages, for The Teaching Company (Great Courses).

 He serves as an assisting priest at St Mark's Episcopal Church in Tampa and sings in the chamber choir of the Cathedral Church of St Peter in St Petersburg.